tg0452/Analog-Clock-javascript/README.md

 # Analog-Clock-js
-Made an Analog clock using Js, html and css
+Created an Analog clock using Js, html and css